COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 )
 $
 ```
-The regular expression above is formatted for readability using the additional syntax rules enabled by the `/x` Perl regular expression modifier (e.g. any unescaped whitespace symbols must be ignored).
+The regular expression above is formatted for readability using the additional syntax rules enabled by the `/x` Perl regular expression modifier (e.g. any unescaped white-space symbols must be ignored).

 ##### Examples of properly formatted integer number ranges
 ```